niplav/site/precision.md

 rounding, this has a log-score of ~-0.29.
 Setting `$σ=0.3$` and rounding in log-odds space and transforming back gives `$p_r \approx 0.77$`, with an improved log-score of ~-0.26.
 When one sees the weird zig-zag pattern for log-score, I believe that *this* is the reason.
 This is likely only an issue in smaller datasets: In larger ones, these individual random improving/worsening effects cancel each other out, and one can see the underlying trend of worsening (as is already visible with the purple plot for n=2000, and to a lesser extent brown & orange).
 Still, I count this as a major problem with rounding-based methods.
+[Friedman et al.
+2018](./doc/prediction/the_value_of_precision_in_probability_assessment_friedman_et_al_2018.pdf)
+note the same: "Coarsening probability estimates could actually *improve* predictive accuracy if this prevents foreign policy analysts from making their judgments too extreme".

 2. Rounding very strongly rounds everything to 50%, so with strong enough rounding *every* dataset has the same score.
 This has some